nickdala/azure-experiments/samples/azure-ad-spring-boot/README.md

 ### 4. Create a Service Principal

 Create a Service Principal for the Application Registration.
+The Service Principal is used to authenticate the application to Azure AD.
+The Service Principal defines the permissions that the application has in Azure AD.
+The Service Principal is also used to authenticate the application to Azure resources.

+For more information about Service Principals, see [Application and service principal objects in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals).

 ```shell
 az ad sp create --id ${AD_APP_ID}